 Anyway, back to immigration.

-Uh what did you do?
+What did you do?

-She was just looking online.
+So we're just looking online.

-She went to the website.
+Went to the website.

-Otherwise, um I'm just kidding, folks.
+Otherwise, I'm just kidding, folks.

-I would Don, in fact, I'll buy you a set since I've made fun of you on this.
+Dawn, in fact, I'll buy you a set since I've made fun of you on this.

-Uh if the Oprah has them, you should too.
+If the Oprah has them, you should too.

-Now let's go back to this immigration business.
+Let's go back to this immigration business.

-This is all about it's not even about immigration, as I've told you.
+This is all about, it's not even about immigration, as I've told you.

-There was there was a protester in New York, I think, yesterday, carrying a sign, waving it around that said, please would somebody give Bush a BJ so we can impeach him.
+If you've seen some of the signs that people were carrying, there was a protester in New York, I think, yesterday carrying a sign, waving it around that said, please would somebody give Bush a BJ so we can impeach him?

 Yeah, I mean, and you should have seen this person.

-This person obviously has a it was a woman who has obviously lost her kids a number of times.
+This person obviously has a, it was a woman who has obviously lost her kids a number of times in shopping malls and grocery stores and so forth.

-Uh not pleasant, not pleasant sight.
+Not pleasant, not pleasant sight.

 And the Democrats are now being open and honest about it.

-They're outreach, they're out there recruiting.
+They're out there recruiting.

-So Let's demonstrate this to everybody.
+So let's demonstrate this to everybody.

 Let's say that we accept everything in the Senate bill.

-We accept everything in it.
+We accept everything in it, except for one thing.

 Illegals, no matter when they become legal, don't get the right to vote.